 “The Black community, from that point on, disappeared from Vienna,” said Darrel Dexter, a historian and high school teacher who has studied the violence of 1954.

 Black people had lived in and around Vienna since the late 1820s or early 1830s, said Dexter.
 But he estimates that after the fires, perhaps 50 people fled the town.
 The town later repaid Black residents for their lost homes, the Times reported, though there is no indication anyone was ever prosecuted.

 The 1950 census showed 54 Black people living in Vienna.

 In 2000, it showed one.

-A couple blocks from the field where Vienna’s Black community once lived, down a narrow dead-end street, a grandmother with pink fingernails and an easy laugh watches over an extended family that includes four biracial grandchildren.
+A couple of blocks from the field where Vienna’s Black community once lived, down a narrow dead-end street, a grandmother with pink fingernails and an easy laugh watches over an extended family that spans much of America’s Black-white divide.

-“This is our own little world down here,” Maribeth Harris said, sighing.
+“This is our own little world down here,” Harris said, sighing before she begins listing some of the troubles the family has faced.
 “They just brush everything under the rug.”

 There was the time one of the kids was called “burned toast” by a classmate.
 Or when an elderly woman walked past the family at a church dinner and loudly called the children “damn half-breeds.”